News and Insights

 Placing Human Need Before Profit Delivers A Better Bottom Line

-WFM has mainly been concerned with workforce optimization, with a focus on squeezing maximum output from employees in pursuit of profit.
+WFM has mainly been concerned with workforce optimisation, with a focus on squeezing maximum output from employees in pursuit of profit.
 This might be right for your business if there’s a lot of fat that can be cut without impacting service and engagement levels.
-However, if you’ve already been through this process and operate a lean organisation, WFT software offers the potential to optimize output by including individuals’ needs in the equation.
+However, if you’ve already been through this process and operate a lean organisation, WFT software offers the potential to optimise output by including individuals’ needs in the equation.

 “WFM can get the right people with the right skills to the right job and place at the right time,” says Chris.
 “But if those employees are unhappy with their shift, missing their child’s sports day or concerned about a parent who needs care, they’re unlikely to be giving their best.

 “We’ve long known that happy, engaged employees make for contented customers and more profit,” says Chris.
 “By considering employees’ quality of life when scheduling, employers will have happier, more engaged staff providing a better service to customers who will spend more and become more loyal.”

 WFT systems provide a way to achieve this at scale.
 Solving the customer experience challenge and meeting the additional demands employees are placing on their employers.